manpreetBhatti/fake_news_detection/README.md

-# Fake News Detection Using Sentence Embedding
+# Fake News Detection Using Siamese BERT Transformer

 ## Background and Context